danjebs/ioc-website/_posts/2016-12-19-what-is-flow-and-how-itll-maximise-your-productivity.md

 ## 4. Forget the fear of failing and getting immediate feedback

 Fear and anxiety are some of the biggest hurdles to achieving a flow state.
-Taking on a challenge is one of the cornerstones of getting in the zone, &nbsp;fear of failure prevents people from taking on even moderately challenging tasks.
+Taking on a challenge is one of the cornerstones of getting in the zone,  fear of failure prevents people from taking on even moderately challenging tasks.
 In fact, even if the job is rewarding, research shows people do not attain the same enjoyment from being in the flow state if they show a high level of concern for the possible consequences of doing the job incorrectly.

 One way to prevent fear from getting in the way is to have constant feedback on how you're going.
 Just as having mini-goals helps you measure progress, getting immediate feedback from your work also ensures you're doing things right, and that you're on the right track.